AI & Agents

 Is my synced data secure when accessed by Claude?

 Yes.
-Professional workspace platforms protect your data with encryption and access permissions.
-Claude only reads the files and folders you authorize through the connected server interface.
-This setup maintains data governance.
+Professional workspace platforms use encryption and access permissions.
+Claude only reads the files and folders you authorize through the connected server.
+This maintains data governance and limits what the agent can touch.

 Will syncing large files slow down my local machine?